arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 this little trick to compact my XML into the same format as savon will generate.
 It has no indentation.

 We also stub the response.
-In this test we are checking the successful path.
+In this test, we are checking the successful path.
 So the status is "Ok".
-In such case our adapter should return the `transaction_id` from the response.
+In such case, our adapter should return the `transaction_id` from the response.
 That would be `8c2ee655b5114`.